apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 See the information [where to download](/download.cgi) and [how to install](/install.html) Maven 4 for further information.

 Places where you might have to configure Maven 4 usage aside installation:

 * [Maven Wrapper](/tools/wrapper/index.html)'s `maven-wrapper.properties` file.
 * [Required Maven version](/enforcer/enforcer-rules/requireMavenVersion.html) rule of the Maven enforcer plugin.
 * Your own CI/CD configuration scripts or pipelines.

 ### Update few necessary plugins to Maven 4 version

-If there is a dedicated Maven 4 version for used plugins, you should update to such a version.
+If there is a dedicated Maven 4 version for used plugins, you should evaluate updating to such a version.
 You can use the [Versions Maven Plugin's `display-plugin-updates` goal][versionpluginupdate] to check for updates.

-**Note**: While Maven 4 aims to support all Maven 3.9 compatible plugins, this can not be guaranteed for plugins which use outdated Maven 2 or 3 plugin API methods.
-This is why we promote upgrading to latest release, and to maven 4 specific release when a plugin requires definitively a Maven 4-specific update (TODO: list the few known plugins requiring 4.x)
+**Note**: Maven 4 aims to support all Maven 3.9 compatible plugins that do not use old Maven 2 APIs.
+This is why we promote upgrading to latest release, and to Maven 4 specific release only when a plugin requires definitively a Maven 4-specific update (bugfix or feature.
+TODO: list the few known plugins requiring 4.x, either to benefit from new features like Compiler, or fix bugs that cannot be fixed with Maven 3)

 ## Troubleshooting and required changes if situation applies